SuadoCowboy/SuadoScript/README.md

 creates 2 commands: <incrementvar_name> and @<incrementvar_name>,
 @<incrementvar_name> calls incrementvar.get and return the value of the incrementvariable.

-# Created with time and love by
-Suado Cowboy

 # Extra
 Altough It is made in python, I intend to make it in gdscript (godot language)